What Is The Perinatal Continuing Education Program?

 - Multi-disciplinary, multi-specialty participation

 - Self-instructional materials, broad perinatal content

 - Self-assessment of perinatal care goals, resources, and care routines

 - Continuing education credits for participants – maximum of 54 continuing nursing education credits or Category I continuing medical education credits available

 - Varied study tracks available based on area of practice of each participant.
 Tracks are Maternal/Fetal, Maternal/Newborn, Neonatal, and Perinatal

 - In Oklahoma cost per participant is $100-200 depending on study track desired.

-*The Office of Perinatal Quality Improvement is an approved provider of continuing nursing education by the Colorado Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+*The Office of Perinatal Quality Improvement is an approved provider of continuing nursing education by the Western Multi-State Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.